-- Clicking this button enables to zoom in on a plot.
-To zoom in on an area of the plot, hold ( the left mouse button down and drag the mouse down and to the right.
+Clicking this button enables to zoom in on a plot.
+To zoom in on an area of the plot, hold the left mouse button down and drag the mouse down and to the right.
 You'll see a rectangle around the selected area.
-Release the left mouse button to zoom in. - Clicking this button restores the original viewing area of the plot. \mathbf{Q} - Items distributed in a very similar way among subgroups of the categorical variables ₩. may be plotted on top of each other, making them difficult to differentiate.
-Clicking down this button moves up or down overlapping items slightly allowing one to more clearly identify those words or categories that overlap.
-To disable this vertical adjustment, click the button again. - In 2D correspondence plots, there is no easy way to identify where items are located on the third dimension, while in 3D it remains difficult to position an item on the depth axis without applying a rotating motion to the chart or inserting anchor lines.
-When this button is pressed gradients of colors are applied on fonts in order to differentiate items on the front end of the depth axis from those in the back end and those in between.
-Up to four colors may be used to create those gradients.
-To adjust the color of those gradient, use the chart customization button (see below). - Moving this slider allows the adjustment of the scaling used to plot groups or classes of the categorical variable on the correspondence plot.
+Release the left mouse button to zoom in.

+Clicking this button restores the original viewing area of the plot.

+Items distributed in a very similar way among subgroups of the categorical variables may be plotted on top of each other, making them difficult to differentiate.
+Clicking down this button adds some random noises to the location of individual words or keywords, allowing one to clearly identify those words that overlap.
+To remove the random noises, click the button again.

+Moving this slider allows the adjustment of the scaling used to plot groups or classes of the categorical variable on the correspondence plot.
 While the positions of codes and groups relative to the origin of the axes are significant, it is important to remember that the scaling used for codes and groups are independent from each other.
 This slider may thus be used as a reminder of this fact.
-It may also be used to increase the readability of some plots, by moving group names so that they do not overlap code names. - ù Press this button to append a copy of the correspondence plot in the Report Manager.
+It may also be used to increase the readability of some plots, by moving group names so that they do not overlap code names.

+Press this button to append a copy of the correspondence plot in the Report Manager.
 A descriptive title will be provided automatically.
-To edit this title or to enter a new one. hold down the SHIFT keyboard key while clicking this button. - 10 This button is used to create a copy of the chart on the clipboard.
-When this button is clicked, a shortcut menu appears, allowing you to choose whether the chart should be copied as a bitmap or as a metafile. - V/0 Clicking this button opens a dialog box to customize the appearance of the correspondence plots. - Clicking this button prints a copy of the displayed chart.
+To edit this title or to enter a new one, hold down the SHIFT keyboard key while clicking this button.

+This button is used to create a copy of the chart on the clipboard.
+When this button is clicked, a shortcut menu appears, allowing you to choose whether the chart should be copied as a bitmap or as a metafile.

+Clicking this button opens a dialog box to customize the appearance of the correspondence plots.

+Clicking this button prints a copy of the displayed chart.